adelheidsoftware/adelheid-website/README.md

 # Adelheid Website
 Welcome to the repository for the [Adelheid website](https://adelheid.org/)!
-This website is statically-generated offline using [Astro](https://astro.build/).
+This website is built using [Astro](https://astro.build/).

 ## Contributing